 When researchers gave grape seed extract to people with type II diabetes, they saw it reduced blood sugar, free radical damage, and inflammation after just four weeks.
 However, not all studies show grape seed lowers blood sugar.
 Reasons for differing outcomes may be flaws with the research or the dosages used in clinical trials.

 People with type II diabetes are at a higher risk of developing non-alcoholic fatty liver disease (NAFLD).
 This is a precursor to cirrhosis of the liver.
 Some research suggests grape seed extract may be more effective than vitamin C at improving liver function in those with NAFLD.

-Chromium is a mineral with a long reputation for benefiting those with blood sugar problems.
-Chromium picolinate is formed when chromium is combined with picolinic acid to boost its absorption and effects.
 Chromium picolinate is thought to work by improving insulin sensitivity.
-Insulin that is more sensitive to the effects of elevated glucose levels can work better at keeping blood sugar in healthy ranges.
+Insulin that is more responsive works better at keeping blood sugar in a healthy range.
 Preliminary evidence suggests chromium picolinate may lower blood pressure in those with mild hypertension.
 In another investigation, chromium was shown to reduce hot flashes in postmenopausal women.
 Chromium picolinate is also highly touted for its slimming effects, helping people shed excess belly fat.
 The evidence for this claim to fame, however, is debatable.

 Siberian Ginseng (Eleutherococcus senticosus)